TimescaleDB Production Migration Runbook

 Then verify pgBackRest connectivity and stanza visibility:

-pgbackrest --stanza=production info
+pgbackrest --stanza=tracker info

 3. Restore Onto the New EC2